 Strength and Strategy in Numbers

-When it was time to rebrand Cast Iron Content, I solicited help from my network, a few of whom I was already relying upon for strategic support, in-house.
+When it was time to rebrand Waypoint Writing, I solicited help from my network, a few of whom I was already relying upon for strategic support, in-house.

 Listen, it’s daunting to rebrand a company on your own; in my case, it would have been downright impossible.
 I know what I don’t know.
 And I also know that being the smartest person in the room is the wrong room for me.
 So, I asked for help, which hasn’t always been my strong suit.
 But, my determination to learn more and really grow my business meant acknowledging my need for reinforcements who know what they are doing and who continue to educate me in their areas of expertise every day.

 So, whether you’re a wizard able to take on every aspect of rebranding all by yourself, or like me, you need back up, no matter what I highly recommend rebranding when you need to redirect and re-energize your company.